RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-installation-guide.md

 ## Supported OS

-This tool has support for Linux systems and for Windows systems.
+This tool has support for Linux systems and Windows systems.

 ## Linux systems required dependencies